 While SCDs are an essential part of data warehousing, allowing historical data to be preserved along with changes over time, there are some associated limitations, such as:

-• Performance: As the data volume increases to track historical changes, it may sometimes deteriorate the performance of the machine learning model.
+- Performance: As the data volume increases to track historical changes, the machine learning model’s performance may sometimes deteriorate.

-• With slowly changing dimensions in data science, every change captured results in an increase in data storage requirements.
+- Storage: With slowly changing dimensions in data science, every change captured results in an increase in data storage requirements.
 Additionally, processing datasets with increasing dimensions can be computationally expensive.
-However, dimension reduction can help overcome these challenges while ensuring that crucial information is retained.

 How to Implement Slowly Changing Dimensions in a Data Warehouse?